Non-Gaussian Photon Correlations in Weakly Coupled Atomic Ensembles

 Despite experimental advances, a tractable theoretical framework for describing three-photon dynamics or the presence of non-Gaussian correlations in large atomic ensembles remains elusive.
 Dilute ensembles are often modeled using the Maxwell-Bloch equations \cite{McCall1969PR, Hammerer2010RMP, Goncalves2025PRXQ, Kusmierek2024arXiv}, which, under a mean-field approximation, provide a minimal semiclassical description incorporating unidirectional coupling to a one-dimensional continuum of photon modes.
 To capture quantum correlations beyond the mean-field level, one can employ a complete cascaded master equation \cite{Gardiner1993PRL, Carmichael1993PRL}.
 However, for large ensembles, the exponential growth of the Hilbert space with system size renders the direct computation of higher-order correlation functions, such as $g^{(3)}$, challenging, even if employing cumulant expansion \cite{Mahmoodian2023, Plankensteiner2022Quantum} or matrix-product operator \cite{manzoni2017NCOMM, Mahmoodian2020PRX} methods.

 In this work, we propose an analytic and diagrammatic framework to calculate up to three-photon transport through the atomic ensemble.
 Using the Maxwell-Bloch approach, the ensemble can be considered to be an array of atoms unidirectionally coupled to an optical nanofibre as shown in Fig.~\ref{fig:3d plot}.
 The coupling efficiency between each atom and waveguide is weak $\beta \ll 1$ while the number of atoms $M\gg 1$, leading to significant optical depth $\mathrm{OD}=4\beta M$.
-Our diagrammatic approach takes advantage of the weak coupling and uses $\beta$ as an expansion parameter, which enables us to analytically compute leading-order contributions to the three-photon-correlated component of the wavefunction and the connected third-order correlation function $g_c^{(3)}$.
-We confirm the presence of light with significant non-Gaussian correlations ($|g_c^{(3)}|>0.1$) for weakly driven atomic ensembles of moderate optical depth $\mathrm{OD}\sim2$.
+Our diagrammatic approach takes advantage of the weak coupling and uses $\beta$ as an expansion parameter, enabling us to analytically compute leading-order contributions to the three-photon-correlated component of the wavefunction and the connected third-order correlation function $g_c^{(3)}$.
+So far, our perturbative approach is the only way to analytically compute three-photon interactions, which is the cause of non-Gaussian field correlation, in \emph{large} atomic ensembles.
+To show that the outgoing state after transport has non-Gaussian field correlation, we demonstrate that $g_c^{(3)}$ calculated from our approach disagrees with $\widetilde{g}_{c}^{(3)}$ calculated by Isserlis's theorem based on the hypothesis that the state is a Gaussian field.